-July was certainly a testing month for many groundsmen, with the weather dictating the extent of works required.
-Many parts of the country were experiencing extreme weather fronts, with some areas experiencing drought conditions whilst others were having heavy downpours of rain.
+July was certainly a testing month for many groundsmen with the weather dictating the extent of works required.
+Many parts of the country were experiencing extreme weather fronts, with some areas experiencing drought conditions whilst others were having heavy thundery showers.

-August will, hopefully, bring some better weather, however in terms of work load, August is often one of the busiest months of the year.
+August will, hopefully, bring some better weather.
+However in terms of workload, August is often one of the busiest months of the year for some as schools close for their summer holidays.

 Diary Compiled by Robert Stretton